Olf0/sfos-upgrade/README.md

 Usage (as root user):

 * **sfos-upgrade [\<version\>]**<br />
-  With a version number provided as parameter it sets SSU to this version and in release mode before upgrading.
+  With a version number provided as parameter, it sets SSU to this version and in release mode before upgrading.
 This is the regular use case.<br />
-  Without a version number it retrieves the one set for SSU to perform slightly relaxed checks, but does not alter SSU's settings for upgrading.
+  Without a version number, it retrieves the one set for SSU to perform slightly relaxed checks, but does not alter SSU's settings for upgrading.

 * **sfos-upgrade -h|--help**<br />
   Emits a brief usage description.